-SECTION 2.
-Sections 15-76 thru 15-29 of the Grand Island City Code are hereby added to read as follows:
+SECTION 10.
+Section 15-76 of the Grand Island City Code is hereby amended to read as follows:

 §15-76.
 Co-Generation Standby

 Applicable in the territory served by the City of Grand Island at locations acceptable to the City who meet all of the following conditions: